MicrosoftDocs/sql-docs/docs/linux/tutorial-sql-server-ag-kubernetes.md

 ## Connect to the SQL Server instance hosting the primary replica

 The `sqlservers.yaml` describes a Kubernetes service name `ag1-primary`. `ag1-primary` creates an Azure load balancer that point the SQL Server instance hosting the primary replica.
-Use the external IP address of the service as target server, `sa` account and the password you created earlier in the `mssql secret`.
+Use the external IP address of the service as target server, `sa` as account, and the password you created earlier in the `mssql secret` for the password.

 Use `kubectl get services` to get this IP address.